jmarrec/geomeffibem/README.md

 [![codecov](https://codecov.io/gh/jmarrec/geomeffibem/branch/main/graphs/badge.svg)](https://codecov.io/github/jmarrec/geomeffibem)

-A small library to facilitate some building energy modeling geometry operations with OpenStudio and EnergyPlus in mind
+A small library to facilitate some building energy modeling geometry operations with [OpenStudio](https://github.com/NREL/OpenStudio) and [EnergyPlus](https://github.com/NREL/EnergyPlus) in mind.
+This started as a test bed while I was implementing source code changes to both aforementioned projects and I realized this had value in creating geometry in an efficient manner as well as being able to visualize simple geometry in 2D via matplotlib.

 A Jupyter Notebook[GeoEffiBEM_Demonstration.ipynb](GeomEffiBEM_Demonstation.ipynb) can serve as a small demonstration of the features.